 Prior to any surgery, surgeons carefully craft a surgical plan to achieve a desired outcome for each patient.
-BLUEPRINT™ allows a surgeon to craft a shoulder replacement surgical plan in 3D, providing greater insight of each patient’s unique shoulder anatomy and increasing precision of implant placement with 3D printed patient specific instrumentation (PSI).
+BLUEPRINT™ allows a surgeon to craft a shoulder replacement surgical plan in 3D, providing insight into each patient’s shoulder anatomy and increasing precision of implant placement with 3D printed patient specific instrumentation (PSI)5.

-Once the optimal plan for your surgery has been developed, your surgeon may choose to order a 3D printed guide that is specific to your shoulder anatomy.
-The guide allows your surgeon to accurately translate the 3D plan to your shoulder in the operating room.
+Once the plan for your surgery has been developed, your surgeon may choose to order a 3D printed guide that is specific to your shoulder anatomy.
+The guide allows your surgeon to accurately translate the 3D plan to your shoulder in the operating room.5